Indiemark 3 Lens Encoder

 The integrated cable clamp allows a low-profile right angle USB-C cable to be attached securely.
 Completely remove the clamp to install the cable.
 If you want to more permanently affix the cable, the thumbscrew can be further tightened with a 3/32" allen wrench.

-The LONET 2 Server software is used to detect, manage, map, and output data from Indiemark Lens Encoders.
-It can be downloaded for free, and will auto-detect Indiemark encoders on startup.
-More details can be found here.
+LONET Server Software USB The LONET 2 Server software is used to detect, manage, map, and output data from Indiemark Lens Encoders.
+It can be downloaded for free.

-The Indiemark encoder protocol is freely available for anyone to develop for, and more info can be found on this page.
+Custom The Indiemark encoder protocol is freely available for anyone to develop with.
 In addition to USB HID, the Indiemark 3 also presents a standard USB Serial port that can be communicated with very easily.
 The port simply displays the currently encoder value.

 Indiemark Network Relay